ruifurtado/pdi-plugin-forexpredicton/README.md

 The orange and the green line represent predictions made by the model, the actual forecast and evalaution respectively.
 The blue line represents the market values from the original CSV.

 ## To be implemented

+* Create a method to evaluate how good are the markets predictions
+* Create a cross validation mechanism to improve results
+* Implement an hyperparameter search mechanism
+* Provide automatic information extraction through an API instead of manually provide each CSV
+* Make the system able to work with information in different time frames: second, weekly
+* Add support running in distributed mode over Spark cluster
+* Capability of having different settings for each market